 This is truly the Best Banana Cake Recipe ever!
 It’s soft, sweet with the perfect amount of banana and it’s topped with creamy frosting!

-So today I end the hold-out and talk cake…specifically this EPICALLY DELICIOUS BANANA CAKE.
+So today I end the hold-out and talk cake…specifically this EPICALLY DELICIOUS BEST BANANA CAKE.

 Dudes, it’s so great I can’t even tell you.
 Like so great you should probably go ahead and make it now.
 Plus, bananas + cream cheese = breakfast material folks.
 Sprinkle a few chia seeds on top and you’re basically drinking a smoothie.